Beyond Markovian: Reflective Exploration via Bayes-Adaptive RL for LLM Reasoning: Conclusion

 \section{Conclusion}

-Large Language Models (LLMs) trained via Reinforcement Learning (RL) have exhibited emergent behaviors such as self-reflective reasoning.
-Yet in conventional Markovian RL, exploration is confined to the training phase to identify action sequences that maximize cumulative reward, and resorts to pure exploitation at test time.
-Besides, the Markov assumption indicates the dependency on history only through the state.
-Thus, Markovian RL neither ensures the emergence of reflective exploration nor explains its benefits during testing.
-We propose to fill this gap with Bayes-Adaptive RL, which explicitly considers test-time performance by maximizing the expected return under a posterior of MDPs.
-Within this framework, we propose BARL, a novel algorithm for LLM reasoning that provides principled guidance for when and how to engage in reflective exploration.
+LLMs trained via RL have exhibited emergent behaviors such as self-reflections, which offer a potential way for test-time scaling by backtracking to a previous state and generating a different action distribution with updated context.
+However, conventional RL training neither ensures the emergence of reflective exploration nor explains its benefits.
+The optimal RL policies are typically Markovian and have no incentive to enrich a revisited state with additional context since they depend on the history only through the state.
+Instead, RL exploration is confined to the training phase to identify action sequences that maximize cumulative rewards, and resorts to pure exploitation when the policy parameters are frozen after deployment.
+We propose to ground reflective exploration with a Bayesian RL objective that maximizes expected deployment-time return under a posterior distribution over MDPs induced by the training data.
+To maximize this objective, we propose BARL, which provides step-level guidance for when and how to engage in reflective exploration.
 BARL enables efficient exploration through hypothesis elimination and strategy switching.
-Our experiments are conducted on both synthetic and mathematical reasoning tasks, where we show that BARL outperforms Markovian RL algorithms at test time and its exploration is more efficient.
-As future work, we plan to extend our approach to broader domains, such as coding and agentic tasks.
+Our experiments are conducted on both synthetic and mathematical reasoning tasks, where we show that BARL outperforms conventional RL algorithms for evaluation benchmarks, and its exploration is more efficient.